-Evidence-based practice in school-based occupational therapy, autism including use of telehealth for underserved families, capstone & mentorship
+Clinical practice patterns in school-based occupational therapy, autism including use of telehealth for underserved families, doctoral capstone & mentorship outcomes.

-Paula J Costello, OTD, OTR/L, is an instructor and the doctoral capstone coordinator in the Department of Occupational Therapy.
-She has been an occupational therapist for more than 30 years, specializing in pediatric practice with experience across contexts including in- and out-patient, NICU, developmental evaluation and follow-up and school practice.
-Her areas of specialization include sensory integration and processing, assistive technology, autism, school practice and evidence-based practice.
-Her scholarship interests include the use of telehealth with families of students with autism and use of evidence by school-based practitioners.
+Paula J Costello, OTD, OTR/L, is an assistant professor and the doctoral capstone coordinator in the Department of Occupational Therapy.
+She has extensive experience as an occupational therapist across the continuum of children and youth services in contexts including in- and out-patient care, NICU, developmental evaluation and follow-up clinics, and school practice.
+Her areas of specialization include sensory integration and processing, assistive technology, autism, school practice, doctoral capstone and mentorship outcomes and use of evidence-based practice in practice settings.
+Her scholarship interests include the use of telehealth with families of students with autism, use of evidence and clinical practice patterns of school-based practitioners, and outcomes of the doctoral capstone and mentorship in graduate education for faculty and students.